Update for June 2020

 Risks to our plan

-The biggest risk to us meeting our target in 2019/20 is the weather.
-Both extreme cold and hot conditions can increase leakage levels.
-To mitigate this risk, we continue to review and update our leakage reduction plans against a range of short- and long-term weather scenarios.
-This work enables us to review the resource requirements and ensure they are sufficient to repair the number of leaks required.
+Typically, the weather is the largest risk to our leakage level each year, as both extreme cold and hot conditions can increase leakage levels.
+To mitigate this risk, we continually review and update our leakage reduction plans against a range of short and long-term weather scenarios.
+We formally review our plans every three months to assess performance and identify areas where we need to undertake additional activity.
+This work enables us to review the resource requirements and ensure they are enough to detect and repair the number of leaks required.

 The information provided is, to the best of our knowledge, accurate, but may be subject to change from time to time.
 The information does not represent formal annual regulatory reporting.